 The above questions are not new, pertaining as they do to two basic educational matters: curriculum and pedagogy; considerations that must always be balanced by what we know about student needs and readiness to learn.

 In computing education, the considerations are no different.
 Many educators today believe that technological changes mean that teaching computer programming and computer science is more complicated today than ever before, yet there is little reason to believe that this is true.
 Indeed, programming is a computer language agnostic set of skills and competencies, meaning that it is hardly affected by the advent of new computer languages.
 In that regard, it is comparable to playing an instrument as a means of learning music.
-Moreover, there is
+Moreover, there is empirical evidence showing that as in other fields of study, a focus on real-world skills and competency development can make computer programming an accessible field of study to everyone, including women.

 In the early aughts, teachers were having discussions about the legitimacy of Wikipedia as a research tool and other conversations about managing plagiarism in the shadow of the internet.
 Sandwiched between these constitutional talks were whispered ones about how to survive an ever-growing, exciting, but overwhelming amount of knowledge—knowledge which, until the dawning of this new era, teachers had been expected to learn and teach to students.